phyxphysio/guess_my_number/README.md

 If your score drops to 0, yu lose, and will have to play again to redeem yourself.

 ## Features
-+ Channel your favorite search algorithim
++ Channel your favorite search algorithm
 + Reset the game any time
 + Try to beat your high score
 + Playful prompts to guide your guess